PennLINC/aslprep/CONTRIBUTING.md

 # Contributing to *ASLPrep*

-Welcome to the *fMRIPrep* repository!
+Welcome to the *ASLPrep* repository!
 We're excited you're here and want to contribute.

 **Imposter's syndrome disclaimer**[^1]: We want your help.
 No, really.